 Factors Affecting the Total Work Hours

-Here are the factors that affect the calculation of total work hours :
+Here are some key factors that affect the calculation of total work hours:

 Why is it Important to Calculate and Know the Work Hours